7.1. Modern Models and Training

 The sequence examples give a gentle path from recurrent state to attention:

-lake exe -K cuda=true torchlean rnn --cuda --tiny-shakespeare --steps 1 lake exe -K cuda=true torchlean lstm --cuda --tiny-shakespeare --steps 1 lake exe -K cuda=true torchlean transformer --cuda --tiny-stories --steps 1
+lake exe -K cuda=true torchlean rnn --cuda --tiny-shakespeare --steps 1 lake exe -K cuda=true torchlean lstm --cuda --tiny-shakespeare --steps 1 lake exe -K cuda=true torchlean transformer --cuda --tiny-shakespeare --steps 1

 A one-step run does not learn language.
 The useful fact is that the full data path exists: text is loaded, token windows are constructed, tensors are built in Lean, and the model trains through TorchLean's runtime.